Vivint Security Review

 Vivint Monitoring and Pricing

-When it comes to monitoring, professional monitoring is a must for Vivint customers.
+Professional monitoring is mandatory for Vivint customers.
 Although you can cancel your security monitoring plan down the line and keep your Vivint system, doing so will deactivate all of Vivint’s smart features.
 Essentially, it will turn into a local alarm, relying on sirens to alert you.
-Also, keep in mind that if you financed your equipment, you may be locked into a contract.
-If you cancel, Vivint may charge you a hefty cancellation fee, and you may be on the hook to pay the full price of your equipment.
-It’s obvious, then, that the best way to enjoy Vivint’s features is to continue paying the monitoring fee.
+You’ll also have to use the touchscreen panel to control the system every time, since the app will no longer work for you.

 Monitoring & Pricing Overview for Vivint

 Overall, we’d say that in terms of pricing, Vivint is certainly on the higher end.
-Ring Alarm costs only $10 a month for professional monitoring and cellular backup and even throw in 60 days of cloud storage compared to 14.
+Ring Alarm costs only $20 a month for professional monitoring and cellular backup and even throws in 180 days of cloud storage.
 So for those on a budget, Vivint definitely isn’t for you.
 On the brighter side, Vivint does offer deals occasionally.
 Pay special attention to Vivint’s Black Friday deals, as they’ve been impressive in previous years.

 Support with Vivint